regzo2/Meta-OpenXR-Bridge/README.md

 ## Usage
 To use Meta OpenXR Bridge:

-Call CreateSession(), which attempts to create an OpenXR session with the supported extensions exposed.
+* Call InitializeSession(), which attempts to create an OpenXR session with the supported extensions exposed.
 If the runtime does not support the extensions, it will fail.

-After the session successfully is created, you can call other functions provided by Meta OpenXR Bridge to utilize the supported features.
+* After the session successfully is created, you can call other functions provided by Meta OpenXR Bridge to utilize the supported features.
+* Once you have finished using the API, use the CloseSession() and Destroy functions for graceful closing.

 ## To Do
 * Support for Other Graphics APIs: Currently, Meta OpenXR Bridge only supports D3D11.
 Support for other graphics APIs will be added in the future.